12. Agent Memory Systems¶

 Problem: Agent has no memory of past conversations.
 Each interaction starts from scratch, wasting context and user time.

-Solution: Memory system stores important facts, retrieves them when needed, and forgets outdated information to stay within context limits.
+Solution: A memory system stores important facts, retrieves them when needed, and forgets outdated information so the agent stays within context limits.

 Theory in Simple Terms¶